petkaantonov/bluebird/API.md

 #####`.error( [rejectedHandler] )` -> `Promise`

-Like `.catch` but instead of catching all types of exceptions, it only catches those that don't originate from thrown erros but rather from explicit rejections.
+Like `.catch` but instead of catching all types of exceptions, it only catches those that don't originate from thrown errors but rather from explicit rejections.

 For example, if a promisified function errbacks the node-style callback with an error, that could be caught with `.error()`.
 However if the node-style callback **throws** an error, only `.catch` would catch that.